codership/documentation/galeracluster/source/nodestates.rst

 2. When the node succeeds with a state transfer request, it begins to cache write-sets.

-3. The node receives a State Snapshot Transfer.
+3. The node receives a :term:`State Snapshot Transfer`.
 It now has all cluster data and begins to apply the cached write-sets.

    Here the node enables Flow Control to ensure an eventual decrease in the slave queue.